abrhaleitela/Transferring-Monolingual-Model-to-Low-Resource-Language/README.md

 ## Citing our paper:

- If you use our work, please consider citing our work.
+ Our paper can be accessed from ArXiv ([link](https://arxiv.org/pdf/2006.07698.pdf)), and please consider citing our work.

      @misc{tela2020transferring,
           title={Transferring Monolingual Model to Low-Resource Language: The Case of Tigrinya},